-3. Face Coverings - General Public.
-That all people 10 years or older shall wear a cloth face covering over their nose and mouth when in a public place where it is difficult to keep six feet away from other people such as visiting a grocery store/pharmacy, working in areas that involve close proximity with other coworkers, or whenever they are within six feet of someone that is not in their household.
+3. Face Coverings.
+All people 10 years or older shall wear a cloth face covering over their nose and mouth when in an indoor or outdoor public place where it is difficult to keep six feet away from other people such as visiting a grocery store/pharmacy, working in areas that involve close proximity with other coworkers, or whenever they are within six feet of someone that is not in their household.
 The CDC advises face coverings for people 2 years or older.
 Coverings may include homemade masks, scarfs, bandanas, or a handkerchief.
 Bexar County residents should continue to maintain social distancing of at least six feet while outside their home.
-Bexar County and City of San Antonio employees are also required to wear face coverings under the same circumstances as the general public.

 IT IS STRONGLY RECOMMENDED THAT YOU NOT OBTAIN OR WEAR MEDICAL MASKS or N-95 RESPIRATORS AS THEY ARE A NEEDED RESOURCE FOR HEALTH CARE PROVIDERS AND FIRST RESPONDERS.
 Our healthcare workers and first responders on the front-line combating COVID-19 must have priority access to medical masks or other personal protective equipment.

 Face coverings do not need to be worn in the following circumstances: